-This guide explores the role of PRP injections in treating chronic tendon injuries, how the treatment works, and what patients should know before deciding whether it’s the right option for their condition.
+This guide explores the role of PRP injections in treating chronic tendon injuries and how the treatment works.
+It also covers what patients should know before deciding whether it is the right option for them.

 What Is Chronic Tendon Pain?

 Tendons are tough, fibrous tissues that connect muscles to bones and enable movement.
 When overloaded or injured, tendons can become painful and inflamed—a condition known as tendinopathy.
-In chronic cases, the tendon undergoes degeneration, with changes in structure and reduced blood flow, making healing slower and more complex.
+In chronic cases, the tendon undergoes degeneration, with changes in structure and reduced blood flow.
+As a result, healing becomes slower and more complex.

 Common examples of chronic tendinopathies include: